Schrims/angular-auction/README.md

-# AngularJS Phone Catalog Tutorial Application
+# AngularJS Test Application

 ## Overview

 This application takes the developer through the process of building a web-application using AngularJS.
-The application is loosely based on the **Google Phone Gallery**, which no longer exists.
+The application is loosely based on a item list.
-Here is a historical reference: [Google Phone Gallery on WayBack][google-phone-gallery]

 Each tagged commit is a separate lesson teaching a single aspect of the framework.